signalfx/gateway/README.md

 #### signalfx

-You can pretend to be a SignalFx endpoint with the `signalfx` type.
+You can expose a SignalFx endpoint with the `signalfx` type.
+A SignalFx endpoint can listen on all the signalfx protocols in both "Protocol Buffers" and "JSON" for events and datapoints (e.g. /v2/datapoint, /v2/event).
+It can also listen on the collectd protocol (/v1/collectd).

 For this, you will need to specify which port to bind to.
 An example config:

 ```
         {